Yimin-Liu/Awesome-Unsupervised-Person-Re-identification/README.md

 # Awesome-Unsupervised-Person-Re-identification[![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 Unsupervised person re-identification is a computer vision task that involves identifying and matching individuals across different non-overlapping cameras or video frames without using any manual annotations or labeled data.
-The goal is to find the same person or object in different camera views or time instances, regardless of changes in lighting, pose, clothing, or camera viewpoints.（Quoted from ChatGPT）
+The goal is to find the same person or object in different camera views or time instances, regardless of changes in lighting, pose, clothing, or camera viewpoints.

 ## Contributing :punch: